-Students seeking to register for courses in the The Fu Foundation School of Engineering and Applied Science.

-(SEAS) should fill out a Registration Adjustment Form (RAF) with the classes they hope to enroll in.
+Students seeking to register for courses in the The Fu Foundation School of Engineering and Applied Science (SEAS) should fill out a Registration Adjustment Form (RAF) with the classes they hope to enroll in.
 The form should be emailed to their academic advisor.
-The Fu Foundation School of Engineering and Applied Science will not accept registration forms submitted directly by students.
+SEAS will not accept registration forms submitted directly by students.
 The forms will be reviewed during the first three weeks of classes.
 If approved, the student will be contacted by SEAS and registered in the courses.
 RAF forms will not be accepted following the third week of the semester.
 Students may only cross-register for up to two (2) courses in SEAS per term.
 Any questions regarding cross-registration in SEAS should be directed to the student's SPS academic advisor.